chef/chef-web-docs/content/style/procedures.md

 ### Don't use _we_ when referring to the user

 _We_ are not doing anything.
-The user is doing something so use _you_ if you must, but it's better to use the implied _you_ in the imperative mood.
+The user is doing something so use _you_ if you must, but it's better to use the implied _you_ in the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood#Usage) .

 {{< recommend not >}}